 South Africa has one of the highest unemployment rates in the world.
 Politicians often bandy about claims about employment in an attempt to score political points.
 When the claims sound too good (or bad) to be true our readers get in touch.

-Over the last year we’ve looked at numerous employment claims.
+In the past, we’ve fact-checked numerous employment claims.
 Does South Africa really employ more civil servants than the US?
 Are 31.5% of white men jobless?
 Has South Africa’s economy regained the 1 million jobs it lost as the result of the 2008 global recession?
 Has unemployment in South Africa increased by 60% in the past 19 years?

-This factsheet looks at how unemployment is measured.
+This factsheet looks at how unemployment is measured in South Africa.